-Answer: After hearing the responsibilities of this position, I feel very comfortable with the clinical responsibilities around labor and delivery, postpartum and newborn care.
-I also feel very comfortable working with bilingual and monolingual patients and as I shared earlier I have experience working specifically with Latina patients.
+Answer: After hearing the responsibilities of this position, I feel very comfortable with the clinical responsibilities around treating outpatient orthopedic and chronic pain patients.
+I also feel very comfortable working with bilingual and monolingual patients as I shared earlier I have experience working specifically with Spanish speaking patients.
 However, I note that you also serve a significant number of Cantonese speaking patients.
-At this point, my weakness is that I have is limited understanding of how to provide culturally competent care to this population.
+At this point, my weakness is that I have limited experience providing culturally competent care to this population.
 What I would value, if I were the selected candidate, is both the opportunity to work with this population as well as feedback from staff around my own patient interactions.
 My goal would be to make sure that I am providing care in alignment with the standards or approach of this clinic.